azureossd/azureossd.github.io/_posts/2023-04-20-How-to-troubleshoot-Bring-Your-Own-Storage-(BYOS)-Issues-on-App-Service-Linux.md

 In these scenarios, double check that the "Advanced" configuration blade has the correct Access Key and update it as needed.

+Errors that are associated with this scenario is typically surfaced as `Output: mount error(13): Permission denied`

 ## Deleted Storage Account or Blob Container/Azure File Share
 In the same vein as the [Keys that are rotated/refreshed](#incorrect-or-rotated-access-keys) section, if either the Storage Account, blob, or file share within this is deleted - the container will fail to start _after_ a restart - since it will now try to mount a non-existent file share.

 However, read/write operations to the blob or share may fail even if the application isn't restarted - but while the share or blob is deleted still.
 This can be tested by going to an SSH session on the application or Kudu container and running `df -h` _after_ deleting the blob or share (but not restarting yet), you will notice this will disappear from available volumes shortly after.

 If the Blob or File Share is deleted - you can try to recreate these with the same name.
 A recreated Storage Account will need to use a different Access Key than the original.

+- Errors that may be associated with trying to mount a file share or blob _after_ it's deleted may result in `could not resolve address` (or general DNS related) errors.
+Or, potentially `Output: mount error(13): Permission denied`

 ## Networking and DNS
 If the Storage Account cannot be accessed, then mounting the volume will fail.